Kitware/SMTK/doc/userguide/model/bridges.rst

 it is often necessary for the modeling kernel to live in a different process than other portions of the simuation pipline.

-SMTK allows this by implementing special bridge and operator classes that serialize operators and send them to a remote process where the usual bridge for that type of model entity exists.
+SMTK allows this by implementing special session and operator classes that serialize operators and send them to a remote process where the usual session for that type of model entity exists.
-The usual bridge then performs the operation and sends the results back to the originating process, as diagrammed below.
+The usual session then performs the operation and sends the results back to the originating process, as diagrammed below.

-All bridge classes that will forward operators to other bridges must inherit from the :smtk:`DefaultBridge` class instead of :smtk:`Bridge`.
+All session classes that will forward operators to other sessions must inherit from the :smtk:`DefaultSession` class instead of :smtk:`Session`.
-The DefaultBridge class always creates :smtk:`RemoteOperator` instances when asked for an operator by name;
+The DefaultSession class always creates :smtk:`RemoteOperator` instances when asked for an operator by name;
-the RemoteOperator class delegates its ableToOperate and operate methods to the DefaultBridge instance which instantiated it.
+the RemoteOperator class delegates its ableToOperate and operate methods to the DefaultSession instance which instantiated it.

-.. findfigure:: forwarding-bridge.*
+.. findfigure:: forwarding-session.*

-   The CMB client-server model uses SMTK's RemoteOperator and DefaultBridge classes to forward operations from the client to the server (and results back to the client).
+   The CMB client-server model uses SMTK's RemoteOperator and DefaultSession classes to forward operations from the client to the server (and results back to the client).

 If you want to use this functionality in your application,